ros2/design/articles/external_qos_file.md

 - Adding a rmw implementation specific "payload" that it's then used by the rmw implementation.
   In DDS based implementations, this payload can be just the profile name.

+The first alternative is limited, as the proposed convention would use exactly the same profile in all publishers in a topic.
+This convention can be modified to match node name, topic name and profile id, but that approach will be hard to understand.
+The second approach leverages the new file format and is more powerful.

 As an example of the second alternative:

 ```xml